hanabi/hanabi.github.io/Reference.md

 ### The 5 Color Ejection (5CE)

 * Normally, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.
-* If the very next player sees that **they will only have to blind-play one card in their hand to fuffill the *Finesse***, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
+* If the very next player sees that **they will only have to blind-play one card in their hand to fulfill the *Finesse***, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
-* If the very next player sees that they would have to blind-play two or more cards in their hand to fuffill the *Finesse*, then a *Finesse* is unlikely.
+* If the very next player sees that they would have to blind-play two or more cards in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
 Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
   * The exception for the "two or more blind plays" rule is when the next player sees that it could be a *Reverse Finesse*.
 The normal rule of "if it could be a *Reverse Finesse*, it is" **always applies**, even if a player would have to blind-play two or more cards.
 * After the blind-play, the player who received the clue will know that they must have a 5.
 * For example, in a 3-player game: